 Penalty points and endorsements on driving licences acquired in other states (including EU/EEA member states) are not recognised in Ireland.
 This is because these penalties have been issued by courts in other jurisdictions.
 In practice, this means that if you acquired penalty points or an endorsement on a driving licence before coming to Ireland, these penalty points or endorsements do not transfer over to an Irish driving licence.
 If, however, you have been banned from driving in another jurisdiction (for example, for drink driving) it may not be possible for you to exchange your existing licence for an Irish driving licence.

 If you are driving on a foreign driving licence in Ireland and acquire penalty points here, you will receive the normal statutory fine but the penalty points will not be added to your foreign driving licence.
 If you subsequently exchange your foreign driving licence for an Irish driving licence, your Irish penalty points will then be activated on your new Irish driving licence.

-Since January 2013 the fee for exchanging a full driving permit issued by a recognised country for an Irish driving licence is €55.
+The fee for exchanging a foreign driving permit for an Irish driving licence is €55.

-The application form for a driving licence, Form D401, is available from NDLS centres, Driving Test centres, Driving Theory Test centres and Garda Stations.
-You can also download Form D401 (pdf) as well as guidance notes (pdf).
+You apply to exchange your driving licence using driving licence application form (D401) which is available from NDLS centres, driving test centres, driving theory test centres and Garda stations.
+You can also download the driving licence application form (pdf) as well as guidance notes (pdf).

-Your completed application form must include the following:
+Your completed application form must be accompanied by the following: